A home brewer blogs about winning the 2009 Sam Adams Patriot Homebrew Competition and about beer and brewing in general.

 After we did the first pour (or 2 or 3), while Rob took lots of pictures, a larger group from Sam Adams joined us.
 Erica and I asked a few of the people buying stout what they thought about it, and the response was pretty good.
 One man told me he never had stout before, but he heard me on WROR and wanted to try it -- very cool!
 I heard this from a several people I spoke with, and a couple even asked to have their picture taken with me--amazing!

-wn on the field to watch the players warm up..
+Jon gave us all VIP passes, and took us down on the field to watch the players warm up..
 This was a new one for us, and we got to see a lot up close and personal!
 We were also close to the cheerleaders (who, you'll notice, seem to be pretty young this year), and linesman and such, who work behind the scenes.
 This was very exciting and a great experience!

 Just before the game got underway, they shoo-ed us out and we went up to our seats to watch the main event.
 Let's just say it was not the Patriots best effort, since they lost 7-6, but we had a great time hanging out on the 17 yard line (south end of the field).
 The view of the field was excellent, as we were in the 34th row up.
 Nice!

-brew house.
+Finally, in the 3rd quarter, we went up to meet Jim Koch for photos at the brew house.
 I introduced Jim to Ethan, Skip and Andy.
 We took a few photos before Jim went down to do an on-field interview with Steve Burton.
 I got to keep the banner we put up on the Brewhaus, though, because the Patriots wouldn't let it stay on, and it is now hanging proudly in my kitchen!
 We also found out that the Brewhaus sold out all the stout they had on hand--though they brought more than they forecast originally.
 What a great start--and I think they will sell even more when the weather gets cooler, since stout is a great beer to warm you up on a cold day!

-as time to finish off the day with a visit to our regular seats, which were occupied by a friend of Ethan's and his dad, along with Ethan's uncle Dave and his friend Joe, and then head off to face the traffic on Route 1!
+Then it was time to finish off the day with a visit to our regular seats, which were occupied by a friend of Ethan's and his dad, along with Ethan's uncle Dave and his friend Joe, and then head off to face the traffic on Route 1!
 Bad as it was, the traffic couldn't wipe the smile off my face thinking about the fun I had!
 Time to enter the next competition!

 Tuesday, August 18, 2009